How is the Benefit Cap applied?

 Finding work could mean that the Benefit Cap would not apply to you because qualifying for Working Tax Credit will mean that you are not affected by these new rules.

-You can receive help and assistance in finding work/claiming by contacting your nearest Jobs & Benefits office / Social Security Office/Job Centre where an Adviser will help you in your search for work.
+You can receive help and assistance in finding work by contacting your nearest Jobs & Benefits office / Social Security Office/Job Centre where an Adviser will support you in your search for work.

-If you are affected by the Benefit Cap, you do not need to apply to receive a supplementary payment.
+If you are affected by the Benefit Cap, you do not need to apply for a Supplementary Payment.
 The Department for Communities will identify who is eligible and the payments will cover any loss of Housing Benefit.
-The supplementary payments are made every four weeks in arrears.

-The Benefit Cap supplementary payments are paid to the person that receives the Housing Benefit.
-Any landlords or letting agents must be on the Landlord Register to receive a supplementary payment where applicable.
+Any landlords or letting agents must be on the Landlord Register to receive a Supplementary Payment where applicable.
 If they are not, the payments are made to the benefit claimant.

-Households affected by the Benefit Cap after 31 May 2016, may also be entitled to a supplementary payment, provided they have been in receipt of one of the benefits included in the Benefit Cap calculation since 31 May 2016.
+Households affected by the Benefit Cap after 7 November 2016 may also be entitled to a Supplementary Payment, provided they have been in receipt of one of the benefits included in the Benefit Cap calculation since 7 November 2016.

-- Housing Benefit and claiming Discretionary Housing Payments (Northern Ireland Housing Executive website)(external link)
+- Housing Benefit and claiming Discretionary Housing Payments - Northern Ireland Housing Executive website